 All vehicle occupants shall wear a correctly adjusted seat belt during all on track activities.

-(Refer 8.4 of the Vehicle Specifications for correct adjustment of seat belts.)
+(Refer to the Vehicle Specifications for correct adjustment of seat belts.)

 8.3 Right of Way

 Competing vehicles have right of way over disabled vehicles that need to be recovered.